graytl/exhibitions/Metadata/Visualizing-Data/AV-Descriptions.md

 _Below are descriptions for audio-visual clips requested by the curators for the upcoming exhibition on Visualizing Data.
 Text is not yet finalized and is subject to further editing._

 #### Clip 1 | The Life of Flannery O’ Connor (Suellen Stringer-Hye)
-* Description: In September of 1961, Flannery O'Connor wrote and article for Holiday Magazine entitled “Living With a Peacock" .
+* Description: In September of 1961, Flannery O'Connor wrote an article for Holiday Magazine entitled “Living With a Peacock" .
 In the article she artfully describes her passion for peacocks and tries to explain what they mean to her.
 The article ends with a quote "I intend to stand firm and let the peacocks multiply, for I am sure that, in the end, the last word will be theirs."
 Peacocks have come to represent the life and spirit of Flannery O'Connor and her art.
 * NOTE: NEEDS COPYRIGHT CLEARANCE

 #### Clip 2 | Flannery O’Connor at Vanderbilt (Suellen Stringer-Hye)